obonaventure/cnp3/book/glossary.rst

 	The Internet Engineering Task Force is a non-profit organisation that develops the standards for the protocols used in the Internet.
 The IETF mainly covers the transport and network layers.
 Several application layer protocols are also standardised within the IETF.
 The work in the IETF is organised in working groups.
 Most of the work is performed by exchanging emails and there are three IETF meetings every year.
 Participation is open to anyone.
 See http://www.ietf.org

    W3C
 	The world wide web consortium was created to standardise the protocols and mechanisms used in the global www.
-It is thus focussed on a subset of the application layer.
+It is thus focused on a subset of the application layer.
 See http://www.w3c.org

    X25